mnguyen0226/atom/README.md

 # ATOM

 `Customed chatbot based on prompted roles with Python, Streamlit, SQLite, and ChatGPT API.`
+- Chatbot 1: Generic by single prompt.
+- Chatbot 2: Customer services with chain of thoughts.

 ### Applications
 - Use to train/assist multiple people with a small amount of documentation.